shahanakattil/AZ-720T00-Azure-Support-Engineer-Troubleshooting-Azure-Connectivity/Instructions/labs/7-azure-bastion.md

 1. Select **Connect**.

->**Note** Please ensure to enable the pop up settings of the browser.
+1. Please ensure to enable the pop up settings of the browser.

    ![Screenshot showing selecting option 15.](../media/popup.png)

->It takes time for the new tab to open, and when it does there's no response.
+> **Note:** It takes time for the new tab to open, and when it does there's no response.

 ## Task 2: Check that Bastion has been deployed